bjornaer/hermes/README.md

 might result.

 In other (more practical) words: CRDTs are a certain form of data types that when replicated across several nodes over a network achieve eventual consistency without the need for a consensus round

-#### BTree
-In computer science, a B-tree is a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.
-The B-tree is a generalization of a binary search tree in that a node can have more than two children.
-Unlike self-balancing binary search trees, the B-tree is well suited for storage systems that read and write relatively large blocks of data, such as discs.
-It is commonly used in databases and file systems.

 ---